 Deploy the frotus a minimum of five times per section within the 5 m transect, moving from the shoreline to open water.
+Begin where it is practical to throw the frotus, typically where the emergent zone transitions to a floating and/or submersed zone.
 Deploy the frotus additional times as necessary to assess the extent of additional new plant taxa.
 Record the presence of new plant taxa from the frotus deployments.
 NOTE: For each sampling section, plant species for the “drive-by,” transect, and frotus portions of the sampling are recorded in a single column.

 Determine one dominant or two co-dominant taxa for the sampling section as follows:

-If a single taxon comprises a clear, overwhelming majority of the areal coverage of plants (e.g., if one taxon is twice as abundant as all others), record it as dominant.
+If a single taxon comprises a clear, overwhelming majority of the areal coverage of plants (e.g., if one taxon is twice as abundant any others), record it as dominant.

-Assign two co-dominant taxa if there are two taxa that are abundant and one taxon is not twice as abundant as the other.
+Assign two co-dominant taxa if there are two taxa that are abundant and one taxon is not at least twice as abundant as the other.

 Record dominance or co-dominance.
 Dominance can be observed for woody, emergent, floating, or submersed species.
 For woody species, consider the canopy overhanging the lake in the determination of areal coverage.
 Deploy the frotus additional times if necessary to determine potential dominance of submersed taxa.

 If no one dominant or two co-dominant species are present, do not assign a dominance code for that sampling section and note that no dominant or co-dominant was assigned.
+This scenario should be rare.

 Collect specimens of dominant and co-dominant taxa from groups which typically require further examination for identification (e.g. grasses, submersed plants, “look-alike” species) for verification in the laboratory or by an independent taxonomist.
-Take photos of dominant and co-dominant taxa which are easily identified and frequently encountered (e.g.Taxodium spp., Nymphaea odorata) and verify the ID; these do not need to be collected for verification.
+Take photos of dominant and co-dominant taxa which are easily identified and frequently encountered (e.g.Taxodium spp., Nymphaea odorata) and have the identification verified by another sampler; specimens do not need to be collected for verification.

 Repeat steps 3.2.3-3.2.8 for the three other sampling sections, to produce a total of four taxa lists for the lake.

 Place any specimens that cannot be readily identified in the field in plastic bags.
 Do not put water in the bags, as this can cause the plant to rot prior to identification.
 Label each bag with the sampling unit number and any other pertinent information so that the taxon name can later be added to the correct sampling unit taxa list(s).
+Mark the “collected” column on the datasheet for any taxa collected.
 Store bags on ice for transport.
 Plants kept refrigerated typically can be identified fresh within a few days.

 Before leaving the lake, clean any plant fragments from the boat hull and trailer.
-Rinse the boat and trailer well before sampling another lake to prevent the inadvertent and detrimental spread of invasive exotic plants to other lakes.
+Rinse the boat and trailer well before sampling another lake to prevent the inadvertent and detrimental spread of invasive nonnativeplants to other lakes.

 After visiting the lake: